This page sets out the policy for the Broadstone group of companies (‘Broadstone’) on best execution.

-Instead, where we have been delegated responsibility, we’ll place orders on behalf of our clients with appropriate third parties as explained below:
+Instead, where we have been delegated responsibility, we will place orders on behalf of our clients with appropriate third parties as explained below:

-- Investments on a platform: (an online investment administration service), our Personal Financial Planning advisers currently use Aegon; Aviva; Fidelity Funds Network; Novia and Standard Life.
+- Investments on a platform: (an online investment administration service) our Investment Advisory team currently use Fidelity as the chosen platform provider.
 Our Investment Consulting team currently use Mobius Life or other investment manager platforms where a client has access to multiple underlying funds.

 - Investments not on a platform: for investments held directly with individual fund managers, client orders will be placed directly with the relevant fund manager (or their administrators) for the particular investment.

-- Discretionary Fund Managers: our Personal Financial Planning Team currently use Cazenove; Quilter Cheviot; Rathbones and Tilney.
+- Discretionary Fund Managers: our Investment Advisory team currently use Cazenove; Quilter Cheviot; Rathbones and Tilney.

 For Consumer clients, the price and cost of execution of the order will normally be the most important aspect in obtaining the best possible result.
-We’ll therefore assume that this is the most important outcome for your transaction unless you tell us otherwise.
+We will therefore assume that this is the most important outcome for your transaction unless you tell us otherwise.

 For Professional clients advised by our Investment Consulting team, depending on the nature of the transactions, you will typically receive written advice in advance relating to any proposed trading activity together with a post trade reconciliation and confirmation for any significant trading activity.
 In arranging any transactions on your behalf, we will consider a number of factors including, but not limited to:

-If you’ve given instructions that price is not the most important factor in executing your instructions, we’ll make every effort to comply with your instructions but cannot guarantee this.
+If you have given instructions that price is not the most important factor in executing your instructions, we will make every effort to comply with your instructions but cannot guarantee this.
 This may be due to either the nature of the order, or the type of investment you wish to trade in.

-We’ll make all decisions as to where the orders are placed and won’t usually accept specific instructions from clients regarding which third parties to use.
+We will make all decisions as to where the orders are placed and will not usually accept specific instructions from clients regarding which third parties to use.